Nuxeo provides a Redis integration via the

 nuxeo-core-redis provides an alternate implementation of the queuing system based on Redis:

 - Jobs are then stored outside of JVM memory.
-That's why Work have to be serializable: they are serialized and stored inside Redis.
+That's why Work have to be serializable: they are serialized and stored in Redis.

 - Jobs can be shared across cluster nodes.
 This allows to dedicate some nodes to some specific processing.